 Price: $46,995

 Available in a variety of configurations with several equipment packages, the Ford Mustang Mach-E is a great crossover EV option for drivers looking to make the switch.
 Paired with rear-wheel drive and an extended-range battery, the Mach-E Extended Range RWD model offers solid performance and an impressive 310 miles of range.
-At the moment, the Mach-E only qualifies for half of the federal EV tax credit, providing eligible drivers a credit of up to $3,750.

 The other factor keeping some drivers from making the switch to electric SUVs, despite the long-term savings on fuel, is the initial sticker price.
 In 2021, the MSRPs on EVs were, on average, around $10,000 more than their gas-powered counterparts.
 However, the last few years have seen the sticker prices of some existing vehicles come down as technology and production processes have improved.